Hori Hori Digging Knife

 A fantastic endorsement of the Hori Hori trowel!

 (I have found an earlier video of him using a slightly different hori hori knife here.
 This has a serrated edge and he is using it for planting crocus in his dry garden.
 As you can see in the video, the soil is stony but the knife, because it is Japanese steel, can be sharpened again, minimising the problems associated with cheaper steel blunting quickly when actually used.)

 Use it for weeding, levering plants out of pots, tracing bindweed roots through the soil, planting bulbs and just looking cool, Crocodile Dundee style, whilst in your garden.

 Please note, though the knife is stronger than a regular trowel, like all tools it is not invincible.
 Get to know what it can handle when you first start using it.

 Although I bet you’ll be surprised what it can manage….

-Kit yourself out for the garden with another product from Japan, as Modern Mint share with you the Hori Hori digging knife!
+Kit yourself out for the garden with another product from Japan (you have the secateurs yes?) as Modern Mint share with you the Hori Hori digging knife!